preloader

 The context:

-People suffering from autism spectrum disorder (ASD) show difficulties when communicating or with any social interaction.
+People living with autism spectrum disorder (ASD) show difficulties when communicating, or with any social interaction.
 These issues can make it difficult for them to feel at ease in ordinary situations and also to find a job, making these people victims of social exclusion.
 In order to find a solution to this, several organizations all around the world believe that virtual reality can be a form of therapy for autism.
-Navigating through virtual reality has already been experimented in European countries and in the United States.
-All the experiences show the positive impact VR has for autists, by helping them develop social and professional skills.
+European countries as well as the United States have already experimented with navigating through virtual reality.
+All of the experiences show the positive impact VR has for autists, by helping them develop social and professional skills.

 The objectives of the project are:

-– To enable people with ASD to participate in social inclusion and access to jobs.
+– To enable people with ASD to participate in social inclusion and to gain access to jobs.

-– To develop virtual reality tools of casual situations so the people feel at ease in ordinary circumstances.
+– To develop virtual reality tools of casual situations so people with autism feel at ease in ordinary circumstances.

-– A double innovative project: (1) to create a support (virtual reality) and (2) to create the content of this support, which will be developed by the people suffering from ASD.
+– A double innovative project: (1) to create a support (virtual reality) and (2) to create the content of this support, which will be developed by the people with ASD.